mattkleiny/surreal-rust/README.md

 # Surreal ![Surreal Icon](./surreal.ico)

-A game engine built with Rust.
+A capable game engine built with Rust.

 This project is in active development.